simphotonics/sample_statistics/README.md

 generate the values in the third list entry by evaluating the probability density function for each interval.

-The figure below shows the histograms obtained from two random samples following a truncated normal distribution with `min = 1.5`, `max = 6.0`.
-The original normal distribution has `mean = 3.0`, and `stdDev = 1.0`.
+The figure below shows the histograms obtained from two random samples following a truncated normal distribution with `min = 1.5`, `max = 6.0` and parent distribution with `mean = 3.0`, and `stdDev = 1.0`.
 The samples were generated using the function [`sampleTruncatedNormalPdf`][sampleTruncatedNormalPdf].

 ![Directed Graph Image](https://github.com/simphotonics/sample_statistics/blob/main/example/plots/histogram_truncated_normal_2.svg)

 The figure on the left shows the histogram of a sample with size 1000.
 The figure on the right shows the histogram of a sample with size 6750.
-Increasing the random sample size leads to a better match between the shape of the histogram and the underlying probability distribution.
+Increasing the random sample size leads to an increasingly closer match between the shape of the histogram and the underlying probability distribution.

+The mean of the truncated normal distribution can be calculate using the function [`meanTruncatedNormal`][meanTruncatedNormal].
+Using the parameters mentioned above one gets a theoretical mean of 3.134.
+It can be seen that in the limit of a large sample size the sample mean approaches the mean of the underlying probability distribution.

 ## Examples